sbabic/swupdate/doc/source/swupdate.rst

 	make

-The result is the binary "swupdate".
+The result is the binary "SWUpdate".

-Running swupdate
+Running SWUpdate
 ================

-What is expected from a swupdate run
+What is expected from a SWUpdate run
 ------------------------------------

-A run of swupdate consists mainly of the following steps:
+A run of SWUpdate consists mainly of the following steps:

 - check for media (USB-pen)
 - check for an image file.
 The extension must be .swu